Making Metal Clay Whistles with Donna Penoyer (Part 2)

 Second session covers: more intricate whistle shapes and finishes

-Please note each class, Part 1 and Part 2, must be purchased separately.
+Please note that each class, Part 1 and Part 2, are sold separately.

 Donna Penoyer, known internationally as “The Whistle Lady,” creates one-of-a-kind and limited-edition jewelry, specializing in sculptural, wearable whistles made of Precious Metal Clay (PMC).
 Penoyer teaches nationally at art conferences and such venues as Arrowmount, Haystack,Touchstone Center for Crafts, and Society for Contemporary Craft in Pittsburgh.
 She has written articles for PolymerCAFÉ and Art Jewelry magazines, and her work may be found on the cover of the 2009 PMC Guild Annual, in Robert Dancik's book "Amulets and Talismans," and in Sherri Haab's "The Art of Metal Clay."

 - Metal clay syringe

 - Basic Metal Clay Tools

 - Domed armature (such as plastic teaspoons, a ping-pong ball, etc.)

 - Bake & Bend Sculpey, for curved mouthpieces or whistle bodies